YvDev4500/3100malaysia/README.md

 -- after you have learn something just type any emoji you want so that will prove you have learn it and know the word meaning knowledge.

---2023 january 17 21:06: i hope i have that spicy eyes feeling, tired lazi and spirit energy to learn again, clean mind is like a blackhole and think mind own creating everything (whitehole) exercise before learning create a sound and a galaxy space there are A - Z malay word
+--2023 january 17 21:06: i hope i have that spicy eyes feeling, tired lazi and spirit energy to learn again, clean mind is like a blackhole and think mind own creating everything (whitehole) exercise before learning create a sound and a galaxy space, when learning eat some fruit than study there are A - Z malay word

 a)